thomasdye12/AboutmePage/README.md

 ## How to run the project locally

 1. Clone the repository
-2. Open the `index.html` file in your preferred web browser
+2. Add the `index.php` to your web dir
+3. Update paths for the include JS and CSS that is liked as well as the location of the data.json file

 ## JSON Data